avibryant/nda/README.md

-# ad
+# nda
-scala reverse-mode autodifferentiation
+N-Dimensional Arrays in Scala